muarshad01/DeepSeek/Notes/lecture16_notes.md

 * 20:00

-of oscillations now slightly reduces as my index value increases from 1 to 50.
-20:23
-And the last plotting I have done is for I equal to 150.
-So I go even one step ahead and I plot I equal to 150.
-I 20:30 collect this value for all the different positions and I plot them together.
-So here you see now the frequency reduces 20:37 by huge amount.
-So if you go from i = 1 to i = 50 to i = 150.
-What is it that 20:46 you notice?
-The main thing which you notice is that lower indices oscillate fast 20:52

-***

 between positions.
 Higher indexes oscillate slow between positions.
 That is exactly what we have seen for binary 21:00